 5 points to consider before setting up a limited company

-Thinking of becoming a freelancer or contractor?
+Thinking of becoming a contractor or setting up a small business?
 You’re not alone.
 According to the Office of National Statistics (ONS) self-employment has risen steadily since 2000.
 In fact, it’s widely believed that self-employed workers are the backbone of the British economy.
-If you’re abandoning a steady job in search of the freedom and success that freelancing can offer, you need to know what you’re letting yourself in for.
+If you’re abandoning a steady job in search of the freedom and success that contracting can offer, you need to know the key implications.

-If you’re planning to set up a limited company, we strongly advise you to consider the following points before going ahead.ext to edit it.
+If you’re planning to set up a limited company, we strongly advise you to consider the following points before going ahead.

 As a freelancer/contractor, you’re in charge of your own destiny.
 No longer held back by the rules and restrictions of being a 9-5 employee, you can make your own luck.

 But it takes more than luck to build a successful business.
 You’ll need to be motivated, focused and resilient to ride the physical and emotional ups and downs of self-employed life.

 Will you manage without a regular salary, sick pay and other company benefits?

 Will you miss your colleagues/being part of a team?